AlexanderMann/alexandermann.github.io/a/cookclub/stadium-queso.md

 This recipe was largely cribbed from [Rainbow Plant Life](https://rainbowplantlife.com/the-best-vegan-queso-ever/)

 An addictively good yet extremely easy cheese sauce that tastes just like queso.
 Less than 10 ingredients and everything happens in a blender.
-Use it in burritos, quesadillas, tacos, or nachos, or warm it up and serve as a hot queso dip with tortilla chips!</p>
+Use it in burritos, quesadillas, tacos, or nachos, or warm it up and serve as a hot queso dip with tortilla chips!

 ## Notes